 Dear Participant,

-We're conducting a survey to learn more about SMEs’ - Small-Medium Enterprises - knowledge gaps in relation to Free and Open Source Software (FOSS) usage in business.
-“FOSS4SME” is a project funded by the European Commission aimed to develop an online educational resource for managers and staff of SMEs, to allow them to benefit from the open software digital transformation.
-Please fill this survey only if the company you own/work for has less than 250 employees and turnover less or equal to € 43 million.
+We're conducting a survey to learn more about SMEs’ (Small and -Medium sized Enterprises) knowledge gaps in relation to Free and Open Source Software (FOSS) usage in business.
+“FOSS4SMEs” is a project funded by the European Commission aimed to develop an online educational resource for managers and staff of SMEs, to allow them to benefit from the open software digital transformation.
+Please fill this survey only if the company you own or work for has less than 250 employees and turnover less or equal to € 43 million.
 The survey takes less than 10 minutes.
 Thank you very much for your participation!

 Demographics

-We would like to understand a bit more about the business you work for, to help us see the difference between various types and sizes of businesses.
+We would like to learn more about the business you work for, to understand potential differences between various types and sizes of businesses.

 Q1.
 Size of your business (number of employees)